Oleg Vidov: Career

 Vidov played his first episodic role in 1960 in the teen drama My Friend, Kolka!
 In 1962 he entered actor's courses at VGIK led by Yakov Segel and Yuri Pobedonostsev.

 As a student he acted in a number of movies, including main parts in The Blizzard and An Ordinary Miracle (both from 1964).
 He graduated in 1966 and continued his active movie career.
-He was also noticed by foreign directors and was given permission to perform in such films as Hagbard and Signe (by Denmark, Sweden and Iceland) and Battle of Neretva (by Yugoslavia, Italy, West Germany and the United States), as well as a joined Soviet-Italian-American production Waterloo.
+He was also noticed by foreign directors and was given permission to perform in such films as Hagbard and Signe (by Denmark, Sweden and Iceland) and Battle of Neretva (by Yugoslavia, Italy, West Germany and the United States), as well as a joint Soviet-Italian-American production Waterloo.

 In 1970 he met and married actress Natalia Vasilievna Fedotova.
 According to the most popular version, she was a daughter of the powerful KGB general Vasily Fedotov known for his friendship with Leonid Brezhnev and his daughter, Galina.
 Vidov denied it, claiming that his father-in-law was in fact a professor of Russian history who worked at university, although he admitted that Brezhneva was a close friend of his wife.
 They had a son Vyacheslav.
 Soon Vidov started dating a VGIK student Malvina Vishnya, which led to public scandal.
 He filed for divorce in 1976.
 Fedotova and Brezhneva then reportedly used their influence to ruin Vidov's career.

 Directors stopped offering him big roles, and when in 1978 he himself finished director's courses at VGIK led by Efim Dzigan, he couldn't receive his diploma until Stanislav Rostotsky stepped in and awarded his short film Crossing with the highest mark.

-In 1983 Vidov was given permission to live and work in Yugoslavia with his second wife, a Yugoslavian actress.
+In 1983 Vidov was given permission to live and work in Yugoslavia with his second wife, Yugoslavian actress Verica Stamenković.

 In May 1985, Soviet authorities unexpectedly required him to return to Moscow within 72 hours, so an Austrian actor friend helped procure an Austrian visa for him.
 Together they drove to the Yugoslavian-Austrian border where he escaped into Austria.
 Vidov was then able to emigrate to the U.S. under a refugee visa from the U.S. embassy in Rome obtained with the help of the International Rescue Committee.

 In the U.S., he married Joan Borsten, daughter of Hollywood publicist, scriptwriter and studio executive Orin Borsten (1912–2005).
 The couple garnered the international distribution rights to the award-winning Soyuzmultfilm Studio animation library in 1992 and helped popularize Soviet animation around the world.

 In 2007 Vidov co-founded Malibu Beach Recovery Center, a well-respected alcohol and drug treatment program based on the principles of neuroscience in Malibu, California.
 Vidov served as chairman of the board, and his wife Joan as CEO, until June 2014 when they sold the center to a medical investment branch of Wells Fargo Bank.
 The Malibu Beach Recovery Center has been featured on television shows such as A&E's Intervention.